chriswayg/hackintosh-opencore/Gigabyte-B460-M-Aorus-Pro/README.md

 ![](Monterey_Hackintosh_B460M_Screenshot.png)

-## Installed Monterey
+## Hackintosh workflow

-- Followed the [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) (Guide updated to 0.7.5 at the time and referenced the OpenCore `Configuration.pdf` for version 0.7.7).
+- Followed the worflow described in my [Opencore Visual Beginners Guide](https://chriswayg.gitbook.io/opencore-visual-beginners-guide/), which is based on the process described in [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) (with reference to the OpenCore `Configuration.pdf` for version 0.7.7).
 - Relevant options chosen based on the applicable hardware are mostly noted below.

 ### Specs